Hello, in this post we have discussed the payment of bonuses under the Bonus Act.

 - Employees of IFCI, Deposit Insurance Corporation, agriculture Refinance Corporation.

-- Any financial institution is an establishment in public sector which central government notifies.
+- Any financial institution is an establishment in the public sector which the central government notifies.

 - The employees of inland water transport establishment

 This ends our post on Payment of bonus act applicability and calculations.
 If you have any doubts or questions, kindly drop them in the comment section below.